 This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
 Upon submission, if you choose to have your manuscript be an Open Access article, you commit to paying the discounted $1,750 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
 Any other applicable charges (such as over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.

 H. Page Charges

 After a manuscript has been accepted for publication, the Author’s institution will be approached with a request to pay a voluntary charge of $110 per page to cover part of the cost of publication.
 If the voluntary page charge is not honored, IEEE will charge a mandatory page charge of $175 per page for each page in excess of 9.
-The Author will receive 100 free reprints (without covers) only if the voluntary page charge is honored.
 Detailed instructions will accompany the page proofs.
 The color charge fee structure has been simplified to a flat $275 USD per printed color figure.

 It is the policy of the IEEE to own the copyright to the technical contributions it publishes.
 To comply with IEEE copyright policy, Authors are required to sign an IEEE Copyright Transfer Form before publication in either the print or electronic medium.
 Authors must submit a signed copy of this form with their manuscript.